nyzonix/RepulsBG/README.md

 Customize your Repuls logo + Loading screen + progress bar colors via JS code injection.

+# Features

+- 🖼️ Replace the loading screen background image
+- 🎮 Replace the main menu logo
+- 🎨 Customize the progress bar colors (track and fill gradient)
+- 🔄 Auto-updates via Tampermonkey when this repo is updated

 # How to apply a theme

 1. Install the browser extension "Tampermonkey"